ananddpatel/js-todolist/README.md

 # js-todolist
-A simple todo list made using javascript (wihout jQuery) and styled using bootstrap
+A simple todo list made in vanilla javascript and styled with bootstrap.